jackm/kijiji-manager/README.md

 # Kijiji Manager

-Kijiji Manager app for viewing, posting, and deleting your Kijiji ads.
+Kijiji Manager app for viewing, posting, reposting, and deleting your Kijiji ads.

 Built using the [Flask](https://flask.palletsprojects.com/) framework with Python 3.6+.
 Completely API driven, with no web scraping.
 Runs a local webserver which provides the web user interface.